International

 Main Allowable Deductions and Tax Credits

 Exempt income includes certain dividends received from pooled development funds and income from charitable organisations.
 Deductible items include business expenses, charitable donations to Australian-registered charities and fringe benefits tax payments.
 Tax offsets are provided for Australian tax residents, such as for dependents.
 Deductions may be claimed for tax depreciation and previous-year tax losses.
 Companies can claim a deduction for interest expenses incurred in relation to offshore investments that generate non-assessable, non-exempt dividend income.
 Bad debts that have been written off as bad before the end of an income year may be deductible.
 Certain start-up expenses may qualify for a five-year straight-line write-off.
 Fines and penalties are not deductible.
 Losses may be carried forward indefinitely, but cannot be carried back.
-However, in response to the COVID-19 crisis, a temporary loss carryback measure applies to businesses with a turnover below AUD 5 billion in the form of cash-back, for losses incurred in 2019/20, 2020/21, 2021/22 and 2022/23 income years (conditions apply).
+However, companies with a combined turnover under AUD 5 billion can utilize a temporary loss carryback provision, which offers a refundable tax offset, provided specific criteria are met.
+Losses incurred in the income years 2019/20 through 2022/23 may qualify for offset against taxed profits from 2018/19 onwards.

 Taxes (with the exception of the income tax and the Diverted Profits Tax) are deductible if they are incurred in producing assessable income or in carrying on a business for this purpose, and are not of a capital or private nature.
 Foreign income tax offsets are available to avoid double taxation in respect of foreign tax paid on income that is assessable in Australia.
 R&D activities undertaken in Australia may qualify for tax incentives.